Google Project Aristotle: How to build more effective teams

 These companies' policies have completely gone against the grain of traditional management strategies, yet innovation is flourishing and millennials are flocking to interviews.
 What is the secret behind these companies’ irresistible weirdness?
-It's time to take a deeper look into how these companies have evolved their work cultures to meet the demands of millennials.
+It's time to take a deeper look into how these companies have evolved their work cultures and their approach to performance management – to meet the demands of millennials.

 Zappos has put the weird in weird company culture.
 Tony Hsieh’s penchant for everything llama-related has led him to create his own commune in downtown Las Vegas, where they roam free amongst luxury employee trailer homes.
 The design of the offices includes everything from jungle themes to Star Wars.
 How does Zappos stay weird while continuing to grow?